cstringham/onedrive-activity/README.md

 - ModifiedProperties
 - ObjectId

-Additionally, the module provides the ability to audit activity on unlicensed OneDrive accounts by supplying the unlicensed OneDrive account report csv.
+Additionally, the module provides the ability to audit activity on unlicensed OneDrive accounts by supplying the unlicensed OneDrive account report CSV.
 To generate this report, navigate to your organization's SharePoint Admin Center > Reports > OneDrive accounts and click the "Download report" button.

 ![Unlicensed OneDrive Accounts Report](images/Unlicensed%20OneDrive%20Accounts.png)